cornell-ece2300/ece2300-docs/docs/ece2300-lab2p1-calc.md

  % tree
 ```

-Go ahead and create a build directory and run configure to generate a
+Go ahead and create a build directory in the `lab2-calc` directory for
-Makefile.
+this lab, and run configure to generate a Makefile.

 ```
 % cd ${HOME}/ece2300/groupXX/lab2-calc